mhaugrud/msumcspy/_sources/PythonTurtle/race.rst

    wn.exitonclick()

 Now, you have several choices for how to fill in code for step 5.
 Here are some possibilities to try.
 Try coding each of the following in the box above to see the different kinds of behavior.

-* Use a single call to ``forward`` for each turtle, using a random number as the distance to move.
+#.
+Use a single call to ``forward`` for each turtle, using a random number as the distance to move.

-* Create a for loop, using a random number for the parameter passed to the range function.
+#.
+Create a for loop, using a random number for the parameter passed to the range function.
 Inside the for loop move one of the turtles forward by some number of units.

-* Create a single for loop using something like 150 or 200 as the range parameter.
-Then inside the for loop move each turtle forward using a random number as the parameter to forward.
+#.
+Create a single for loop using something like 150 or 200 as the range parameter.
+Then inside the for loop move each turtle forward using a different random number as the parameter to forward.

-So, which of these programs is better?
-Which of these programs is most correct?
+So, which of these options is better?
+Which is most correct?
 These are excellent questions.
-Program 1 is certainly the simplest, but it isn't very satisfying as far as a race is concerned.
+Option 1 is certainly the simplest, but it isn't very satisfying as far as a race is concerned.
 Each turtle simply moves their distance on their turn.
 That is not very satisfying as far as a simulated race goes.
-Program 2 ends up looking a lot like Program 1 when you run it.
-Program 3 is probably the most 'realistic' assuming realism is very important when we're talking about a simulated race of virtual turtles.
+Option 2 ends up looking a lot like option 1 when you run it.
+Option 3 is probably the most 'realistic' assuming realism is very important when we're talking about a simulated race of virtual turtles.

+.. admonition:: Complete the program ...

+   Type in instructions (between # your code goes here and wn.exitonclick()) to implement Option 3.
+It requires 3-5 lines of code.
+Experiment with values for the random range (it should be quite small) so that the turtles do not consistently move off the screen.

 You may be thinking why can't each turtle just move forward until they cross some artificial finish line?
 Good question!
 We'll get to the answer to this, and look at the program in a later lesson when we learn about something called the ``while loop``.